Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 …But how many internal links should you add from your pillar page?
 The majority of our content marketing pros stick to fewer than 5:

-Pete McPherson has “spent over 2 years and 120 hours on this piece of content, and it has completely transformed my business!”
+Pete McPherson on How to Start a Blog: An Illustrative Guide (for 2020): “I spent over 2 years and 120 hours on this piece of content, and it has completely transformed my business!”

 “It’s one of the more competitive keywords in the digital marketing niche, and I knew it would be a long, slow grind to rank on page one of Google, (and it’s only recently hit page one)–but I’ve used a highly competitive and OVERUSED topic to do something different.”